-- 100+ members including large magic circle law firms and corporate in-house teams to small high street law firms, law schools and charities
+- 150 members including large City and international law firms, corporate in-house teams, regional and small high street law firms, law schools and charities

-- 160+ Not-for-profits cases taken on by member firms and in-house teams in 2014
+- 180 Not-for-profits cases supported on by member firms and in-house teams in 2021

-- 40 Social Welfare and professional skills training sessions delivered a year
+- Over 50 social welfare and professional skills training sessions delivered a year

 We develop and support a number of pro bono programmes, including:

-- The LawWorks Clinic Network provides free initial advice to individuals, predominantly in the area of social welfare law - e.g., social security, housing, family and employment law.
+- The LawWorks Clinic Network - which provides free initial advice to individuals, predominantly in the area of social welfare law - e.g., social security, housing, family and employment law.

-- The Not-For-Profits Programme connects small not-for-profit organisations in need of legal support with the skills and expertise of volunteer lawyers, strengthening the capacity of those organisations to deliver their services.
+- The Not-For-Profits Programme - which connects small not-for-profit organisations in need of legal support with the skills and expertise of volunteer lawyers, strengthening the capacity of those organisations to deliver their services.

-- Our Secondary Specialisation project is a pilot programme which trains and supports lawyers to provide in-depth advice and representation in under resourced areas of social welfare law - focusing on representation at employment appeal tribunals and the legal needs for families and carers of children with life-limiting conditions.
+- Our Secondary Specialisation project trains and supports lawyers to provide in-depth advice and representation in under resourced areas of social welfare law - focusing on representation at employment appeal tribunals and the legal needs for families and carers of children with life-limiting conditions.

 - Legal and skills training to give volunteers confidence to advise at clinics and which can, where appropriate, contribute to ongoing CPD requirements.

 We use evidence from our work with members and partners to advocate for change to policies that hinder the provision of free legal advice.

 - The introduction of the Pro Bono protocol - working with the legal profession and professional bodies to ensure pro bono work meets the highest standards

-- Wider work on the regulatory landscape, including the SQE, new SRA Handbook, and regulations on in-house lawyers’ involvement in pro bono - these can restrict the scope of legal advice by in-house volunteers.
-We recently submitted a response to a Legal Services Board (LSB) consultation on the issue.
+- Wider work on the regulatory landscape, including the SQE, new SRA Handbook, and regulations on in-house lawyers’ involvement in pro bono which restrict the scope of legal advice by in-house volunteers.